rails-engine/role_core/README.md

 RoleCore
 ====

-RoleCore is a Rails engine providing essential industry of Role-based access control.
+RoleCore is a Rails engine which could provide essential industry of Role-based access control.

 <img width="550" alt="2018-03-12 10 12 21" src="https://user-images.githubusercontent.com/5518/37262401-e6c9d604-25dd-11e8-849d-7f7d923d5f18.png">

-It's only provides an ability to define permissions and a premade Role model, and it's not handle the authentication or authorization, you need to do this by yourself or integrate with CanCanCan or Pundit.
+It's only provides the ability to define permissions and pre-made Role model.

+In addition, it's not handle the authentication or authorization, you should integrate with CanCanCan, Pundit or other solutions by yourself.

 ## Installation